sixslime/zerox/README.md

 This repository serves as a monorepo/workspace for all things related to project Zerox while it is still in early development.
 Eventually, each part of project Zerox will be given it's own repository and project designation.

-*Many names are temporary, better names will be chosen later in development!*
+*Many names are temporary, better names will be chosen later in development.*